jillesvangurp/inbot-datemath/README.md

 We plan to support more complex and rich expressions over time.
 Pull requests welcome of course.

 # Changelog
+ - 1.12
+   - add parser support for yyyy-mm and yyyy timestamps
  - 1.11
    - add validate method so that users can easily validate date expressions
  - 1.9